TehShrike/resume/readme.md

 ### Cake (consumer software), 2016-2017 (remote)

-With two other developers, added features and fixed bugs to get the node.js/Express/React app [Cake](https://cake.co/) closer to shipping.
+With two other developers, added features and fixed bugs to get a node.js/Express/React app (a forum-based social network, now defunct) closer to shipping.

 ### eDataSource (email marketing industry), 2013-2016 (remote)